Priscifab/alx-system_engineering-devops/0x01-shell_permissions/README.md

-ascript that gives all persmission only to others
+a script that gives all owner read and execute to group write and execute to others